 19. A Cowgirl’s Story (2017)

 Dusty Rhodes is a teenager who’s been living with her grandparents, for her own parents are serving in the army and are currently posted in Afghanistan.
-In the high school, she befriends Savannah, whose father is ex-army also having served overseas.
+In high school, she befriends Savannah, whose father is an ex-army man.
 Along with her friends, she plans to form an equestrian drill team that can perform at rodeos.
 Her world comes crashing and she begins to question her faith when she comes to know that her mother might have been killed in action as her helicopter was shot down in one of the missions.
 To cope with the tragedy, she enlists in the army and plans to perform the first equestrian drill for the soldiers who have been sacrificing their lives overseas.
 ‘A Cowgirl’s Story’ apart from being predictable, also has a feel-good factor that sweeps you away.

 Read More: Best Teen Movies on Netflix